aimenux/OptimalChangeKata/README.md

 Kata about the optimal way to give back amount with the minimum number of coins
 ```
 >
-> :writing_hand: One of the problems presented by cash transactions is how to return change.
+> One of the problems presented by cash transactions is how to return change.
 > What is the optimal way to give back a certain amount with the minimum number of coins.
 > It's an issue that each of us encounters on a daily basis and the problem is the same for automated checkout machines.
 > In this exercise, you are asked to try and find an optimal solution for returning change in a very specific case :